yugr/debian_pkg_test/README.md

 # What's this?

-This is a braindead simple tool to apply SortChecker to arbitrary Debian packages.
-The tool loops over Debian packages, builds them and runs builtin testsuites.
+Debian-test is a set of simple scripts to apply SortChecker to arbitrary Debian package.
+The tool would build the package and run it's builtin testsuite (if any).
-All actions are run under SortChecker to detect qsort-related bugs.
+All actions are run under SortChecker (dynamic checker of qsort calls) to detect qsort-related bugs.

 Note that I only needed this tool for very pragmatic reasons so it's quick, dirty and probably not very well designed.